-The Sacred Sites Act has been described as giving "arguably the strongest cultural heritage protection powers in Australian legislation".
-The strength of the Act derives from, among other things, the statutory separation of the AAPA from the Government, and the independence and Aboriginality of the AAPA Board (see Section 11.3.4.2).
-The strongest cultural heritage protection powers in Australian legislation.
+The Sacred Sites Act has been described as giving "arguably the strongest cultural heritage protection powers in Australian legislation."
+74 The strength of the Act derives from, among other things, the statutory separation of AAPA from the Government, and the independence and Aboriginality of AAPA Board (see Section 11.3.4.2).75

-The Sacred Sites Act is essentially a risk management framework for the protection of sacred sites in the Northern Territory.
-It establishes a system that protects sacred sites while providing for the development of land.
-The Authority Certificate process (described in Section 11.3.4.3) balances the protection of sacred sites with development by defining conditions for the protection of sacred sites in relation to proposed developments.
-The policy underpinning the Sacred Sites Act is to ensure that there are mechanisms in place dealing exclusively with sacred sites, as opposed to land use more generally (which is what the Land Rights Act and Native Title Act do).
-AAPA submitted the following to the Mansfield Review, "the Sacred Sites Act is the preferable means to protect sacred sites, because, inter alia, it "provides for decisions regarding the protection of sacred sites to be made independently from considerations regarding land access and land use."
+The Sacred Sites Act is essentially a risk management framework for the protection of sacred sites in the NT.
+It establishes a system that protects sacred sites while providing for the development of land.76 The Authority Certificate process (described in Section 11.3.4.3) balances the protection of sacred sites with development, by defining conditions for the protection of sacred sites in relation to proposed developments.
+The policy underpinning the Sacred Sites Act is to ensure that there are mechanisms in place dealing exclusively with sacred sites, as opposed to land use more generally (which is what the Land Rights Act and Native Title Act do).77 AAPA submitted the following to the Mansfield Review, namely, that "the Sacred Sites Act is the preferable means to protect sacred sites, because, inter alia, it "provides for decisions regarding the protection of sacred sites to be made independently from considerations regarding land access and land use."
+78